Maximum PC: Staff

-Maximum PC also has many freelance contributors, including Ian Evenden, Kris Butterill, Chris Lloyd, Jarred Walton, John Knight, Alex Cox, Neil Mohr, Phil Iwanuik, and Matt Hanson.
+Maximum PC also has many freelance contributors, including Ian Evenden, Kris Butterill, Chris Lloyd, Jarred Walton, John Knight, Alex Cox, Neil Mohr, Phil Iwanuik, Jeremy Laird and Matt Hanson.

 Maximum Tech

 In September 2010, the Maximum PC editors started producing a quarterly magazine focusing on consumer tech.
 The basic idea of Maximum PC "Minimum BS" would be preserved in the magazine.
 The last issue of Maximum Tech was the Sept/Oct 2011 issue.

 Italian edition

 An Italian edition of Maximum PC was launched in December 2004 by Future Media Italy, the Italian division of Future Publishing, and ceased publishing after only six issues.